User home directory storage#

 NFS Client setup#

-For each hub, there needs to be a:
+For each hub, there needs to be the components described by the following subsections.

 A directory is created under the path defined by the